PotatoBoiIIII/Poker/README.md

 Poker game.
-For now, the bots' moves are completely random, with a 20% of folding, 70% chance of checking/calling depending on the situation, and 10% of raising.
+In easy mode, the bots' moves are completely random.
+In medium mode, bots use NEAT algorithm, although probably not trained long enough.
+In hard mode, bots just know what cards the player has.